Ironwally/threema-matrix-client-with-SpringBoot/README.md

       ```

 ## Startup
-- you might need to use sudo for docker commands
+- you might need to use sudo for some commands
 ### Fresh build & start
 ```
 docker compose build (--no-cache)